-- Legs appear to have excess fat that is disproportionate to the upper body, and weight loss does not decrease fat in the affected area.
+- Legs appear to have excess fat that is disproportionate to the upper body, and weight loss does not decrease fat (or not significantly) in the affected area.
 This fat affects both legs to the same extent, and is evenly distributed from the hips down to the ankles.
 Pads of fat can appear above and below the knees, making their normal shape hard to see.

 - There is no excess fat or swelling in the ankles or feet.

 - Skin appears healthy and is not discoloured.